Tillman Scholars Program

 Pat Tillman, in response to the attacks of September 11th, left a distinguished NFL career to serve as a U.S. Army Ranger with 75th Ranger Regiment in Iraq and then Afghanistan, where he was killed in 2004.
 The Pat Tillman Foundation was established by friends and Family to honor Pat's legacy and his commitment to service, learning and action.

 The Pat Tillman Foundation (PTF) invests in military Veterans and Spouses through academic scholarships- building a diverse group of leaders who are committed to service to others.
 Founded in 2008, the Tillman Scholars (TS) Program supports our nation's active-duty Service members, Veterans and military Spouses.
 The scholarship covers direct study-related expenses, including tuition and fees, books and living stipend, for scholars who are pursuing undergraduate, graduate or professional degrees as a full-time student at a public or private, U.S.-based accredited institution.
-Each year, Pat Tillman Foundation selects up to 60 Tillman Scholars who embody Pat's commitment to service, learning and action.
-The Scholars chosen demonstrate extraordinary academic and leadership potential and a deep desire to create positive change through their work in the fields of medicine, law, business, policy, technology, education and the arts.
-The scholarship is not a gift; it's an investment in excellence and potential.
+Each year, Pat Tillman Foundation selects 60 Tillman Scholars who embody Pat's commitment to service, learning and action.
+The Scholars who are chosen demonstrate extraordinary academic and leadership potential and a deep desire to create positive change through their work in the fields of medicine, law, business, policy, technology, education and the arts.
+The scholarship is not a gift; it is an investment in excellence and potential.

 Selection as a Tillman Scholar includes much more than financial support.
 Pat Tillman made his mark as a husband, teammate, Soldier, and brother.
 He believed we should always strive to be a part of something bigger than ourselves.
 As part of the Tillman Scholars Program, Scholars benefit from leadership development and a community of mentors to help them reach their fullest potential as leaders, so they too can make their mark on society.